Here's a taste of what we do around here on the day after Thanksgiving. Just for fun.

 Cartoon by Steve Breen, San Diego Tribune, October 18, 2009

-I told you there was a monster at the end of this blog post.
+Technorati tags: sesame street, there's a monster at the end of this blog post

 "Patience has its limits.
 Take it too far, and it's cowardice."